 Pete Hegseth is an Iraq, Afghanistan, and Gitmo veteran who is currently in the running to be President-elect Trump’s new VA Secretary.

 There is no one more qualified to undertake the job of reforming the decrepit 300,000 person-strong failed bureaucracy that is the VA, on “day one.”
-Everyone else in the running would have a tremendous learning curve having never extensively studied, interacted or spent much time trying to reform the VA like Hegseth has.
+Everyone else in the running would have a tremendous learning curve having never extensively studied, interacted or spent much time trying to reform the VA as Hegseth has.
 We’ve seen this story before – bureaucrats going along to get along.

 “If Trump picks Hegseth, it’s going to be war.
 He would be a radical departure from what the V.A. has been for generations.”